soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-gamedev-journey.md

 I just want to say upfront: I'm sorry but I can't give you a referral.

-The industry is rough right now and I have too many excellent former colleagues who've been out of work for years, to put a random acquaintence above them with any sort of referral.
+In general, most companies' referral programs need you to be able to personally vouch for the person.
+If I haven't been in the trenches with you, I can't give you that referral.

 Hopefully by the time you finish reading this, you will still feel motivated and undeterred from pursuing this on your own if that's your dream.

 ## Life story